Configuration

 crt-amber theme:

-To exclude specific tables from the ER diagram and classes from Class diagram,
+To select specific elements to appear (tables from the ER diagram and classes

 Note how, in the terminal, we had to escape the backslash character.